codex-team/hawk.android.catcher/README.md

 ...
 myTask();
 ```
-Caught exception will be send in **JSON** format
+Caught exception will be send with **JSON** format

-Sending caught exceptions
+Sending handled exceptions

 ```java
 void myTask() {